 As rich as these outcomes are many artist / papermaker’s are aware of the cumbersome nature of the “drawing” techniques associated with papermaking.
 Drawing with paper pulp plays a very distant second fiddle to the refined mark making possibilities of drawing, printing and painting on paper, and educators are constantly searching for papermaking techniques that activate the medium and attract more artists to it.

 Mosely developed this new technique at Southern Cross University in response to two articles from the journal Hand Papermaking.
-Gangolf Ulbricht’s “Ich bin ein Berliner” (WINTER 1999, Volume 14, Number 2) documents an ambitious experimentation of photo emulsion on a mould and deckle with a striking outcomes, and Jana Pullman's “Complex Watermarking with Patterned Shas in Japanese Handmade Papers” ( SUMMER 1998, Volume 13, Number 1) prompted his investigations.
+His investigations were prompted by Gangolf Ulbricht’s “Ich bin ein Berliner” (WINTER 1999, Volume 14, Number 2) that documents an ambitious experimentation of photo emulsion on a mould and deckle with a striking outcomes, and Jana Pullman's “Complex Watermarking with Patterned Shas in Japanese Handmade Papers” ( SUMMER 1998, Volume 13, Number 1).
 Migrating the patterned sha technique into photo emulsion on silk screens promised the refined mark making that papermaking imaging techniques lacked.

 After three years of experimentation Mosely reached a degree of refinement by legibly printing American Typewriter font (size 19 bold) with paper pulp onto the wet surface of a freshly made sheet of paper.
 Most of what photo emulsion facilitated within silk screening, including photographs and fine text, was opened up to hand papermaking.
 The only limitation of the technique at this point is the size of the silk screen mesh used.
 100 t mesh proved to difficult to use and 80 t mesh has proved successful.
 As the results attracted attention it became apparent the technique needed a name and as it literally involved printing paper pulp he termed it “pulp printing”.